Natural Teething Tips for Babies and Toddlers

 The first signs of teething are pretty obvious.
 From drooling and swollen gums to the endless biting, chewing and sucking on everything, including you.
 It’ll be hard pressed for you not to notice your once angelic little bundle of joy is teething.
 Placidness can turn to irritability.
 Your once ‘good eater’ might decide they no longer need to eat at all.
 Nights can be disturbed and nappies, well prepare to witness the stinkiest poops ever.

-I’ve been there with both my gorgeous bundles, in fact I’m still going through it with the youngest who is 19 months old.
-We’re in the process of welcoming canines and the last of the molars, and when I say ‘we’, I mean ‘we’ because a baby or toddler teething is a family affair.
+I’ve been there with both my gorgeous bundles, and when I say ‘we’, I mean ‘we’ because a baby or toddler teething is a family affair.

-So with this experience in mind, it really was the perfect fit for me to team up with homeopathic medicinal superstars Nelsons Teetha, to bring you my Top 20 Natural Teething Tips for Babies and Toddlers.
+So with this experience in mind, it really was the perfect fit for me to bring you my Top 20 Natural Teething Tips for Babies and Toddlers.

 Add Some Cold